bdbenim/stash-empornium/README.md

 ## Installation

+### Using Docker

+The docker version is recommended as it comes bundled with all required and recommended backend dependencies.
 To run the backend as a docker container, copy and paste the following commands:

 ```bash
 docker pull bdbenim/stash-empornium:latest